gatsbyjs/gatsby/docs/blog/2020-04-22-announcing-incremental-builds/index.md

 We’re currently fully supporting incremental Builds for our first-class integrations with Gatsby Cloud, including Contentful, Sanity, DatoCMS and CosmicJS.
 WordPress and Drupal support are in alpha.
 If you’re interested in building a first-class integration with Gatsby Cloud for Incremental Builds, please reach out to partners@gatsbyjs.com.

-_Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds today!_
+_Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds today!
+You can also join Dustin Schau, Gatsby's Head of Product, for a webinar on May 7th for a demonstration of how build times just got **seriously** faster.
+Visit http://gatsbyjs.com/incrbuilds-webinar to register._